 Xbox

-I ultimately ended up leaving the Xbox One X project in December 2017, as my contract with Microsoft was concluding in a few weeks and I had formulated plans to move to Texas with my wife in order to pursue professional opportunities available to her in that area at the time.
+I ultimately ended up leaving the Xbox One X program in late November 2017, as my contract with Microsoft at the time was winding down and I had formulated plans to move to Texas with my wife in order to pursue professional opportunities available to her in that area at the time.

 Portfolio Links: